ptomato/talks/tc39-2024-04/README.md

 # Proposed summary for notes

 > Consensus was reached on a normative change to fix a bug in rounding that occurred in rare cases having to do with DST.
-> Over the next few weeks, we plan to dig into remaining concerns from TC39 delegates.
+> Over the next few weeks, we plan to dig into remaining concerns from TC39 delegates, particularly with the goal of reducing complexity.
 > Follow the checklist in [#2628](https://github.com/tc39/proposal-temporal/issues/2628) for updates.

 ---